mobilemindtech/rendering/README.md

 Install
 -------

-To install just add to the dependency block in teh `build.gradle`
+To install just add to the dependency block in the `build.gradle`

 For Grail 7.x
 ```groovy